Metal Matrix Composites

 SiC-rich systems for thermal management

-TBD In aluminum, copper, and other metal-based MMC systems, CARBOREX® silicon carbide powders can be evaluated as ceramic reinforcement to support wear resistance, stiffness, thermal conductivity, reduced thermal expansion, and lightweight performance.
-TBD In SiC-rich systems such as AlSiC and CuSiC, silicon carbide can serve as a primary ceramic phase combined with a metal phase to support thermal management in applications where low density, heat dissipation and controlled expansion are important design considerations.
+Metal-based composite component example for silicon carbide reinforcement In aluminum, copper, and other metal-based MMC systems, silicon carbide powders can be evaluated as ceramic reinforcement to support wear resistance, stiffness, thermal conductivity, reduced thermal expansion, and lightweight performance.
+Electronic component illustrating thermal management applications for SiC-rich MMC systems In SiC-rich systems such as AlSiC and CuSiC, silicon carbide can serve as a primary ceramic phase combined with a metal phase to support thermal management in applications where low density, heat dissipation and controlled expansion are important design considerations.

 MMC properties influenced by SiC powders